AbanteAI/mentat/mentat/sampler/README.md

    b.
 If there's a `diff_active`, it's applied using `git apply`.
 2. Generate the conversation history
    a.
 Add code from files/lines in `paths` as a System message
    b.
-Add messages from `messages` as User or Assistant messages
+Add messages from `message_history` as User or Assistant messages
    c.
-Add `user_prompt` as a User message
+Add `message_prompt` as a User message
 3. Generate an LLM Completion for the conversation.
 4. If using a Coding Assistant tool, process the response to apply edits to codebase.
-5. Return the text portion of the conversation and the git diff.
+5. Return the text portion of the conversation and the git diff, corresponding to `message_edit` and `diff_edit`

 We provide two implementations of this:
 - Run `scripts/evaluate_samples.py [<id>...]` from the command line, in the mentat repo.
 Prints to terminal.